 With a computed t value of 3.319, the analysis's findings, which are displayed in the above table, indicate that the relationship between job satisfaction and employee performance is 0.182.
-This value is higher than 1point 969 in t table.
-These findings demonstrate the strong correlation between employee performance and job satisfaction..
+This value is higher than 1.969 in T- table.
+These findings demonstrate the strong correlation between employee performance and job satisfaction.

-These results prove the significant effect of Religiosity on Job Satisfaction.
-The religiosity of an employee is closely related between the employee and his god and the religion he adheres to.
-Darto (2016) says that religiosity is a condition that exists within a person that encourages him to behave, behave and act according to the teachings of his religion, religiosity is a belief and appreciation of religious teachings that direct one's behaviour in accordance with the teachings of the religion he adheres to.
+These results show a significant impact of religiosity on job satisfaction.
+The employee's religious beliefs are closely linked to the employee and his God and the religion he follows.
+DARTO (2016) argues that religiosity is a state of mind that exists in a person, which compels him to act and behave in accordance with the teachings of his religion.
+Religion is the belief and appreciation of religious teachings that guide one's behavior according to the teachings of the religion to which one belongs.

 As for the psychological atmosphere that can support employee work motivation, one of which can be realised through the existence of religious factors or employee religiosity.
 The concept of religiosity in the Qur'an is clearly explained through the values of tawhid.
-Where the value of tawhid is reflected in the belief in the oneness of Allah, as the Creator of the Universe, the Most Noble, the Most Mighty, the Most Eternal, and all His great attributes as stated in the verses of the Qur'an.
+Where the value of tawhid is reflected in the belief in the oneness of Allah, as the Creator of the Universe, the Most Noble, the Most Mighty, the Most Eternal, and all His great attributes, as stated in the verses of the Qur'an.
 When the belief in the oneness of Allah is established, then all the commands that he revealed will have a great influence on the lives of his people.
-This influence will flow through all aspects of human life, and blend into the distinctive culture of each people and become a core element of each human being.
+This influence will flow through all aspects of human life, blend into the distinctive culture of each people and become a core element of each human being.